 It’s become overwhelming popular to the point that our waiting list is now more than a year.

-Actually it’s not a recent matter that it’s a year, it’s been much longer than that.
-I blogged about the 1 year wait list in May, and the clinic said it’s been a year wait list for an entire year for adults with ADHD.
+Actually, it’s not a recent matter that it’s a year, it’s been longer than that.
+I blogged about the 1-year wait list in May, and the BC Adult ADHD clinic said it’s been a year wait list for an entire year for adults with ADHD.

-Here’s some questions this story brings up.
-Hopefully some members of the media might get curious enough to look for some answers.
+Here are some questions this story brings up.
+Hopefully, some members of the media might get curious enough to look for some answers.

-Why did it take a 1 year wait list to last for an entire year for adult ADHD diagnosis before the BC Children’s Hospital decided to do something?
+Why did it tak1-year wait list to last for an entire year for adult ADHD diagnosis before the BC Children’s Hospital decided to do something?

 Why didn’t the BC Health Minister George Abbot do something earlier?

-I know the Director of the Clinic Dr. Margaret Weiss had previously told the BC Health Ministry about 1 year wait list for adults with attention deficit disorder to get diagnosed and asked for more money but was but was told no. Why didn’t George Abbot the BC Health minister do the right thing and adequately fund the ADHD clinic?
+I know the Director of the Clinic Dr. Margaret Weiss had previously told the BC Health Ministry about the 1-year wait list for adults with attention deficit disorder to get diagnosed and asked for more money but was but was told no. Why didn’t George Abbot the BC Health minister do the right thing and adequately fund the ADHD clinic?

 It’s clearly a service in high demand, now that BC Children’s Hospital is closing it doors to new adults with ADHD, and being fairly clear they don’t want the adult program there at all given what Dr. Derryck Smith said in the video, who will take up this popular, needed, useful service?

 An adult hospital like UBC?
 VGH?
 St Pauls?
-Another other clinic?
+Another clinic?

 Why is there only 1 public clinic in BC that diagnoses ADHD in Adults and Children?
 5% of adults have ADHD, 8% of Children do.
 There are 4 million people in BC.
 Do the math, there’s a need.

-Who will take on a much needed awareness and educational campaign for the public on ADHD?
-And an awareness and educational for medical professionals?
+Who will take on a much-needed awareness and educational campaign for the public on ADHD?
+And an awareness and education campaign for medical professionals?